wasi-gfx/webidl2wit/README.md

-# WIP WebIDL to wit conversion.
+# WIP WebIDL to wit convertor.
-This code was written in a hacky way, plans to improve it soon.

-Side effects of reading this code may include facepalming, mouth drops, and a strong desire to rewrite all of it.
-Proceed at your own risk.

-## Conversions from WebIDL to wit types.
+### Conversions of types from WebIDL to wit.
-> **_NOTE:_** This does not represent what's currently implemented, this only shows future plans.

-If you have any thoughts, please use the [discussion about this table](https://github.com/MendyBerger/webidl-wit/discussions/1) to chime in.

 | WebIDL type                     | wit type              |
 |:--------------------------------|:----------------------|